common name: oak treehopper

 Figure 1.
 Adult and nymphs of the oak treehopper, Platycotis vittata (Fabricius).
 Photograph by Lyle J. Buss, University of Florida.

 Oak treehoppers are large, heavy-bodied, triangularly-shaped insects often marked with stripes and usually, but not always, bearing a frontal horn.
-The length is 8 to 9 mm not counting the horn; with the horn the length varies form 10 to 13 mm.
+The length is 8 to 9 mm not counting the horn; with the horn the length varies from 10 to 13 mm.
 This species is highly variable in color and in the size of the horn.
 Four of the variations have achieved formal nomenclatural status, but three have been relegated to mere varieties or forms by Dozier (1920) and Cook (1955).
 Dozier observed a caged colony on oak at Gainesville, Florida, change from the striped form to the mottled appearance in two weeks time.
 Cook found the male genitalia of all four varieties are similar.
 He concluded, "...though intergrades among the forms exist in many localities, all four can frequently be recognized as distinct forms and therefore the names serve a useful purpose; that of designating a certain morphological type."

 Figure 2.
 Adult (striped form) and nymphs of the oak treehopper, Platycotis vittata (Fabricius).
 Photograph by Lyle J. Buss, University of Florida.